-ServiceNow Inc., an IT cloud-computing services company, and Palo Alto Networks Inc., an Internet security company, both planning IPOs led by Morgan Stanley (MS), are on track to go public, said people familiar with the situation.
+ServiceNow Inc., an IT cloud-computing services company, and Palo Alto Networks Inc., an Internet security company, both planning IPOs led by Morgan Stanley (MS:US), are on track to go public, said people familiar with the situation.
 Pen Pendleton, a spokesman for Morgan Stanley, declined to comment.

 Mike Haro, a spokesman with Palo Alto Networks, and Rhett Glauser, a spokesman with ServiceNow, didn’t immediately respond to requests for comment.
 Jessica Casano-Antonellis, a spokeswoman for Kayak, declined to comment.

 Facebook’s investors are concerned about the company’s prospects after first-quarter profit decreased on slowing sales growth, and some shareholders have filed lawsuits alleging that the biggest social network and its underwriters overpriced the stock at $38 a share.
 At that price, Facebook had a higher price-to-earnings multiple than 99 percent of the Standard & Poor’s 500 Index.

 “Facebook makes money but it seems their wheels came off their growth expectations and investors are hungry for tech companies with high growth margins,” Gaskins said.

 Facebook closed at $28.84 yesterday, slipping below $30 for the first time.
 The stock fell 2.3 percent to $28.19 as of 4 p.m.
 New York time.